yussif758/Africa-Premium-Excel/README.md

 Explain the assumptions and methodologies used in your forecasting model.

 ## Step by step Analysis
+### Note :

+The first thing i noticed is that even though AfricaPremimum has seen a positive average annual revenue growth of 26% over the years, indicating that AfricaPremimum is expanding and generating higher revenues over time.
+The industry is growing faster(35%), with a 9% growth gap (35% - 26%), which may indicate that AfricaPremium is losing relative competitiveness within the market.
+In order to further understrand why this is happening I have to analyze the historical revenue data.

 ### - Analyze the historical data to identify trends and patterns in revenue.
   Use the historical revenue data to identify trends in growth for each service line.
 To do this I created a line charts in Excel to visualize trends over time(3years).